aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/point-clouds/generate-point-clouds-spheres-java/_index.md

 Load your sphere, enable point‑cloud mode, and save it with Draco compression in just three lines of code.
 First, configure `DracoSaveOptions` to output a point cloud, then instantiate a `Sphere` primitive, add it to a `Scene`, and finally call `save`.
 This pattern works for any mesh you wish to convert.

-## Step 1: Set Up DracoSaveOptions
+## Step 1: set up dracoSaveOptions

 `DracoSaveOptions` tells Aspose.3D to encode geometry as a point cloud rather than a full mesh.